HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig10.png" aria-labelledby="fig10-caption" width="600">
   </a>
   <div id="fig10-caption" class="visually-hidden">Bar chart showing that 2% of websites have fast TTFB, 56% have moderate TTFB, and 42% have slow TTFB.</div>
   <figcaption>Figure 10.
-Distribution of websites labelled as having fast, moderate, or slow TTFB.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow TTFB.</figcaption>
 </figure>

 42% of websites have slow TTFB experiences.
 This is significant because TTFB is a blocker for all other performance metrics to follow. _By definition, a user cannot possibly experience a fast FCP if the TTFB takes more than 1 second_.